blog

 Manhattan has over 350 primary and secondary schools.
 Public schools in the area fall under NYC Geog District # 2 – Manhattan or NYC Geog District # 3 – Manhattan.
 Residents may also choose from schools that are part of NYC Geog District # 4 – Manhattan and NYC Geog District # 5 – Manhattan.

-There are several big hospitals in Manhattan, some of which include Bellevue Hospital, Lenox Hill Hospital, Lower Manhattan Hospital, and Metropolitan Hospital Center.
+As one of the best places to buy a house in New York City, Manhattan is home to several big hospitals, some of which include Bellevue Hospital, Lenox Hill Hospital, Lower Manhattan Hospital, and Metropolitan Hospital Center.

 Chelsea

 Predominantly residential, Chelsea offers a mix of townhouses, row houses, apartment blocks, city housing projects, and tenements.
 In addition, the area’s social and ethnic diversity is plain to see through its many retail businesses.
-Eighth Avenue boasts of a carnival like atmosphere all through the year.
+Eighth Avenue boasts of a carnival-like atmosphere all through the year, which is great if you’re buying a house in New York for its vibrant culture.

 With 19 primary and secondary schools, Chelsea gives its residents numerous education alternatives from which to choose.
 Public schools in Chelsea are part of NYC Geog District # 2 – Manhattan, although residents also get to choose from schools that are in the Hoboken Public School District and the Weehawken Board Of Education School District.